symfony/symfony-docs/quick_tour/the_architecture.rst

 Logical Controller Names
 ........................

-For controllers, you need to reference action using the format ``BUNDLE_NAME:CONTROLLER_NAME:ACTION_NAME``.
+For controllers, you need to reference actions using the format ``BUNDLE_NAME:CONTROLLER_NAME:ACTION_NAME``.
 For instance, ``AppBundle:Default:index`` maps to the ``indexAction`` method from the ``AppBundle\Controller\DefaultController`` class.